 The very best projects are the ones with the best clients – the clients who are interested not just in having an architect solve their problem (there are loads of architects that can provide a solution to your program) but are interested in having an architect help them see the opportunities and potential of what a project can be that are beyond the clients imagination.
 It’s that sort of stimulation between the architect and their client that ultimately yields a realized project is one of the most truly rewarding aspects of being an architect.
 I don’t need my clients to agree with me but I want them to be a part of the ownership of the creative process and the final product.

 Of course I have an ego – an architect’s ego – but I’ll be 46 on my next birthday and despite having been at this for 21 years, I’m just now getting started.
-That’s a long time to wait, to believe that you have what it takes do what I want to do as an architect without really putting myself out there, without having the shelter between me and some other names on the door.
+That’s a long time to wait, to believe that you have what it takes to do what I want to do as an architect without really putting myself out there, without having the shelter between me and some other names on the door.
 What are the defining characteristics of ego?
 Self-confidence?
 Arrogance?
 Self-assuredness?
 Certainly, but there are other characteristics as well.
 What about “Certainty” or “Resolve”?
 How about “Determination”?

 Just like I want my contractors to have pride, and my engineers to understand gravity, I like my architects to have an ego.
 Without the ego, how will the client ever get pushed enough to engage on a deeper level other than just “I want 5 bedrooms and a media room”?
-As a result of that conversation with “Dan”, I never would have come to the conclusion that I like my clients more than my projects … and that is exactly why I will push them.
+As a result of that conversation with “Dan”, I would never have come to the conclusion that I like my clients more than my projects … and that is exactly why I will push them.
 I will ask them a million questions that they will answer, and they will think about things they haven’t thought about before, and we will all have a great time.